kala-here/algo-ridmz/README.md

 # algo-ridmz

-A collection of puzzles I play with test.
+A collection of puzzles I play with and test.